AiNFLGM's Official 2026 Draft Board: Our AI Has the Final Order

 TEMiami (FL)6-5, 245 lbsDevelopmental

-A receiving tight end with the athleticism to line up in the slot and the frame to develop into a traditional inline blocker — his raw production understates his impact due to a limited target share, and his testing numbers suggest a physical ceiling that is difficult to ignore in the mid-rounds.
+A receiving tight end with the athleticism to line up in the slot and the frame to develop into a traditional inline blocker — his raw production understates his impact, and his testing numbers suggest a physical ceiling that is difficult to ignore in the mid-rounds.

 47